Blaine Robison, M.A.

 that: Grk. hoti.
 I love: Grk. phileō, pres. you: Grk. su.
 Yeshua said: Grk. legō, pres. to him: Grk. autos.
 Feed: Grk. boskō, pres. imp.
 See verse 15 above. my: Grk. egō. sheep: Grk. probaton, n. pl.
 See the previous verse.
 The "sheep" would encompass all the current disciples, as well as all those who would be added after Pentecost.
 Yeshua's three-fold instruction to Peter may be well be a reminder and an extension of the instruction given during the last supper, "when once you have turned again, strengthen your brothers" (Luke 22:32).
 Yeshua could issue this charge for ministry because Peter had returned to the "Shepherd and Guardian" of his soul (1Pet 2:25).

 The other disciples witnessing this exchange could hardly mistake Yeshua's intent to firmly establish Simon as a principal leader of the Body of Messiah.
 Both Luke's narrative of Acts and church tradition confirm his position as a preeminent leader in the apostolic era.
 Thus, it is no surprise that spiritual shepherding would become a theme in Simon's first letter to congregations in the Diaspora (1Pet 5:1-4).
-There is symmetry in this encounter on the beach in that it likely occurred on a Friday morning and Peter's denial occurred on a Friday morning.
+There is symmetry in this encounter on the beach in that it likely occurred on a Friday morning and Peter's denial occurred on a Friday before sunrise.

 Prophecy of the Future, 21:18-23